-A heat conducting material based on silicone has a very low surface tension and can therefore provide maximum contact surface with the hot part.
-Precisely the wetting property is decisive for obtaining a high total heat dissipation.
+A heat conduction material based on silicone has very low surface tension and can therefore provide maximum contact area with the hot part.
+It is precisely this wetting property that is crucial for achieving high overall heat dissipation.

 A powerful range of thermally conductive silicones from Momentive

-Tribotec provides three types of technology for heat dissipation electronics: potting using an potting compound with high heat dissipation capacity, gluing of heat sinks with a thermally conductive adhesive, and grease as a heat transfer agent between heating element and heat sink.
+Tribotec provides three types of technology for heat dissipation electronics: moulding using a high heat dissipation moulding compound, bonding of heat sinks with a thermally conductive adhesive, and grease as a heat transfer medium between heating element and heat sink.

-A grease always remains uncured, and the part can be easily dismantled.
-Fat can also be made very heat conductive because you don't have to "get room" with the building blocks required to make an adhesive.
+A grease always remains uncured, and you can easily disassemble the part.
+Grease can also be made highly thermally conductive because you don't need to "fit" the building blocks required to make an adhesive.

 Selection table / product range